julien-duponchelle/docker-osx/README.md

 * setup the docker Virtual Machine
 * enable access to docker network from the MacOS host
 * compile docker for MacOS
-* launch the docker VM if docker is not running
+* launch the docker VM if docker is not running when you use the docker command in your MacOS terminal

 # Installation